-This space-saving shelf/cabinet hybrid is placed over a toilet is a functional and fashionable storage solution for the bathroom.
-Check out these online resources to find one that fits your bathroom's style.
+This space-saving shelf-cabinet hybrid is a functional and fashionable storage solution for the bathroom.
+Check out these online resources to find one that fits your style.

 Ever wonder what those cabinets that hover directly over the toilet and look a little bit like the body and legs of a giraffe are actually called?

 Ask around and you'll probably get a mix of replies.
 Kevin Pine from Kitchen and Bath Plus in Fresno, Calif., humorously refers to them as "OJs," although the term has nothing to do with the infamous football player.
 Nope, OJ stands for "Over the John."
 Other furniture dealers call them "spacesavers."
 But the far more appealing name is étagère.
 And while they might not be high on a high-end designer's list, many would agree that they're useful for people who just want to add some more storage space to their bathrooms without taking away from the openness of the room.